ship-armada/armada/TX_SIGNING.md

 - Authorize any on-chain action

 Spending keys are derived just-in-time in the user's browser context, used to sign, then cleared from memory.

+## Key Material Handling

+### Web Worker Isolation

+All spending key operations — derivation, field mapping, proof signing — MUST run in a dedicated Web Worker (not a shared worker).
+The main thread never sees spending key bytes.
+Communication between the main thread and the worker uses `postMessage` with structured clone; the worker receives transaction intents and returns signed proofs.
+The spending key is derived, used, and cleared entirely within the worker's execution context.

+The worker should be instantiated per-operation and terminated after use, rather than kept alive as a long-running process.
+This limits the window during which key material exists in any memory space.

+### Clear-After-Use (Best-Effort)

+After spending key operations complete, the SDK MUST overwrite all `Uint8Array` buffers that held key material with zeros and release references.
+However, this spec acknowledges that **JavaScript cannot guarantee memory zeroing**. `BigInt` values are immutable and garbage-collected on the engine's schedule.
+The JIT compiler may retain copies. `Uint8Array.fill(0)` overwrites the buffer contents but cannot prevent the runtime from having copied the data elsewhere.

+This is a best-effort policy, not a cryptographic guarantee.
+The Web Worker isolation boundary is the primary containment mechanism — terminating the worker releases its entire memory space.
+For environments where stronger guarantees are required, key operations should be implemented in WebAssembly (where memory is a linear buffer that can be explicitly zeroed) rather than pure JavaScript.

 ## Security Model